ks2211/go-suricata/README.md

 The way the library/client is set up:

-* The client directory holds the client connection and base command methods (sending, receving, parsing)
+* The socket client holds a net.Conn with base methods to send/receive messages from the socket

-* Suricata 4 implements all of the methods from Suricata 3 (and subsequently Suricata 5 implements all methods from both 3 and 4)
+* All v3, v4, and v5 commands are methods of the Socket client.
+You create 1 client regardless of version, commands not available in a specific version will return an error

-* If you are using Suricata 4 or 5, you can import those packages and call the client constructor methods (e.g `NewSocketV4()` or `NewSocketV5()`)
+    * E.g If you are running Suricata v3 but attempt to use the hostbit or memcap commands, they will return an error

-    * This will automatically implement the v3 commands as well give you access to the v4 or v5 commands

 * The clients implements most (if not all) commands for that specific Suricata version.
 The command methods that are not implemented by the library, the user has the option of using the `DoCommand` method to run the command manually.